 - Notice the contrast between tension and relaxation

-Remember that meditation adapts to your circumstances:
+Remember that the best meditation techniques for busy professionals adapt to your circumstances:

 - High-pressure days – focus on micro-meditations and breathing exercises that can be practiced discretely during meetings or brief breaks